-Current research indicates numerous threats towards both honey bees and bumble bees, but that is most likely attributed to the notion that they are the two most researched pollinators.
-Little research has been conducted on wild pollinator species, and it is unknown if many of the threats to honeybees and bumble bees may be the same potential threats for wild pollinator species.
-For example, Nosema ceranae has been transferred from the Asian honeybee (Apis ceranae) many other Apis species including western honeybee (Apis mellifera) (Graystock et al. 2013).
-Recently, scientists have found cases of N. ceranae in bumblebee species, which indicates a transfer or jump from honeybees to bumblebees (Li et al. 2012; Plischuk et al. 2009).
+Current research indicates numerous threats towards honey bees and bumble bees, the two most researched pollinators.
+Little research has been conducted on wild pollinator species, and it is unknown if many of the threats to honey bees and bumble bees may be the same potential threats for wild pollinator species.
+For example, Nosema ceranae has been transferred from the Asian honey bee (Apis ceranae) many other Apis species including the western honey bee (Apis mellifera) (Graystock et al. 2013).
+Recently, scientists have found cases of N. ceranae in bumblebee species, which indicates a jump from honey bees to bumblebees (Li et al. 2012; Plischuk et al. 2009).
 Many bumblebee species are critically endangered and others are important pollinators of crops (Goulson et al. 2015).
-Based upon this jump over effect from honeybees to bumblebees it is unknown if wild bee populations encounter the same pathogens.
+Based upon this transfer effect from honey bees to bumblebees, it is unknown if wild bee populations are at risk from the same pathogens.

 Wild bees play a critical role in the pollination and reproduction of plant species with over 70% of the world’s most important crops dependent upon their pollination services (Klein et al. 2007).
 Farmers throughout the world have started to take notice of the pollination benefits of wild and understudied bee species (Gallai et al. 2009).
-Agricultural producers often rely on the honey bee (Apis mellifera) for pollination for crops such as apples, almonds, and various cucurbits (Calderone 2012), but it has been shown that native bee species may fully pollinate certain crops as well as wild bees (Mallinger and Gratton, 2015).
-Research has shown that some plant species such as cherries and apples, respond directly to wild bee pollinators, but not to honeybees (Holzschuh et al. 2012, Mallinger and Gratton, 2015).
-As a result of their benefits and pollination services, many solitary wild bee species are managed for their pollination benefits (Gallai et al. 2009).
-The wild bee species Osmia lingaria (Bosch and Kemp, 2002) is managed for fruit pollination, and the leaf cutter bee, Megachile rotundata F. (Pitts-Singer and Cane, 2011) are managed for increased pollination services in select crops.
+Agricultural producers often rely on the honey bee (Apis mellifera) for pollination for crops such as apples, almonds, and various cucurbits (Calderone 2012), but it has been shown that native bee species may fully pollinate certain crops as well as wild bees (Mallinger and Gratton 2015).
+Research has shown that some plant species such as cherries and apples, respond directly to wild bee pollinators, but not to honey bees (Holzschuh et al. 2012, Mallinger and Gratton 2015).
+As a result of their benefits and pollination services, many wild bee species are managed for their pollination benefits (Gallai et al. 2009).
+For example, the wild bee species Osmia lingaria (Bosch and Kemp 2002) is managed for fruit pollination, and the leaf cutter bee Megachile rotundata (Pitts-Singer and Cane 2011) is managed for increased pollination services in select crops.

-Wild bees are an underutilized and overlooked population of bee species.
-As a whole, honeybees are thought to be better and more efficient pollinators, but evidence may be showing otherwise (Bosch et al. 2006, Horzschuh et al. 2012, Javorek et al. 2002) found that fruit set in cherries was significantly influenced by wild bee visitation compared to honey bee visitation.
-Similar evidence has been found in blueberries and watermelon.
-In blueberries, Andrena bees deposit far more pollen than honeybees (Javorek et al. 2002), and in watermelon, wild bees were found to be more efficient pollinators, depositing more pollen than honeybees (Winfree et al. 2007).
-The differences in pollination efficiency may be due to the idea that wild bees collect pollen and feed on nectar at the same time, coming in contact with all reproductive parts of the flower.
-In contrast, honeybees are though to only feed on nectar, thus having less contact with the reproductive organs of plant species (Horzschuh et al. 2012).
+Pollination by wild bees is an underutilized and overlooked resource.
+Compared to wild pollinators, honey bees are thought to be better and more efficient pollinators.
+Accruing evidence may be showing otherwise (Javorek et al. 2002, Bosch et al. 2006, Horzschuh et al. 2012).
+For example, previous studies have found that fruit set in cherries was significantly influenced by wild bee visitation compared to honey bee visitation (citation).
+Similar evidence has been found in blueberries and watermelon; in blueberries, Andrena bees deposit far more pollen than do honey bees (Javorek et al. 2002), and wild bees were found to be more efficient pollinators in watermelon, depositing more pollen than honey bees (Winfree et al. 2007).
+The differences in pollination efficiency may be due to the idea that wild bees collect pollen and feed on nectar at the same time, thus coming in contact with all reproductive parts of the flower.
+In contrast, honey bees are though to only feed on nectar, thus having less contact with the reproductive organs of plant species (Horzschuh et al. 2012).